matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 24) Which regional load balancer allows for load balancing based on IP protocol, address, and port?
 Answer: Network TCP/UDP.
 Network TCP/UDP enables balancing based on IP protocol, address, and port.
-Other options are all global load balancers, not regional ones.

 25) What are the options for setting scopes in a VM?
 Answer: Allow Default Access, Allow Full Access, and Set Access for Each API.